regolith-labs/grams/README.md

 Any ORE or stORE received by the contract (e.g. via rebates earned on Stonksfun, OTC, or Pumpfun platforms) will be automatically buried.

-Anyone can call `unwrap` + `bury` to convert stORE into ORE and burn all ORE in the vault.

 ## Program

 - [`Bury`](program/src/bury.rs) – Burns all ORE in the receivables ATA.